Banksia coccinea: Discovery and naming

 The first known specimens of Banksia coccinea were collected in December 1801, during the visit to King George Sound of HMS Investigator under the command of Matthew Flinders.
-On board were botanist Robert Brown, botanical artist Ferdinand Bauer, and gardener Peter Good.
-All three men gathered plant specimens, but those collected by Bauer and Good were incorporated into Brown's herbarium without attribution, so it is not possible to identify the actual collector of this species.
+Botanist Robert Brown, botanical artist Ferdinand Bauer, and gardener Peter Good were on board.
+All three men gathered plant specimens, but those collected by Bauer and Good were incorporated into Brown's herbarium without attribution, so it is impossible to identify this species's actual collector.
 The surviving specimen of B. coccinea, held by the Natural History Museum in London, is annotated in Brown's hand "King George IIIds Sound Princess Royal Harbour especially near the observatory".
 The observatory was apparently located in what is now the central business district of Albany.
 No further information on the collection is available, as the species is mentioned in neither Brown's nor Good's diary.

-Good also made a separate seed collection, which included B. coccinea, and the species was drawn by Bauer.
+Good also made a separate seed collection, which included B. coccinea, and Bauer drew the species.
 Like nearly all of Bauer's field drawings of Proteaceae, the original field sketch of B. coccinea was destroyed in a Hofburg fire in 1945.
-However a watercolour painting by Bauer, based on his field sketches, still survives at the Natural History Museum in London, and a hand-coloured copper engraving from that painting was published as Plate 3 of Bauer's 1813 Illustrationes Florae Novae Hollandiae.
+However, a watercolour painting by Bauer, based on his field sketches, still survives at the Natural History Museum in London, and a hand-coloured copper engraving from that painting was published as Plate 3 of Bauer's 1813 Illustrationes Florae Novae Hollandiae.
 German botanist Adalbert Schnizlein described B. purpurea in 1843, now regarded as a synonym of B. coccinea.
-Common names include scarlet banksia, waratah banksia and Albany banksia.
+Common names include scarlet banksia, waratah banksia, and Albany banksia.